-The Margate Time Warp is a major new project that celebrates the town’s vibrant history and diverse communities, using archive footage and local films from 1925 – present day.
+The Margate Time Warp is a major new exhibition from Margate Film Festival that celebrates the town’s vibrant history and diverse communities, using archive footage and local films from 1925 – present day.

-Margate is a town of many faces, shifting and changing in it’s reputation with each generation.
-Once known as a thriving tourist hotspot in it’s prime, Margate fell into dereliction with the rise of cheaper international travel and a move to out-of-town shopping centres.
-Now, Margate is changing once again with the influx of artists and affluent Londoners, since the opening of the Turner Gallery – and of course, this year’s Turner Prize.
+Margate is a town of many faces, shifting and changing in its reputation with each generation.
+Once known as a thriving tourist hotspot in its prime, Margate fell into dereliction with the rise of cheaper international travel and a move to out-of-town shopping centres.
+Now, Margate is changing once again with the influx of artists and affluent Londoners, since the opening of the Turner Gallery – and this year’s Turner Prize.

 Suitable for all ages.

-Feature clips from the BFI Archive and Screen Archive South East.
+Featuring clips from the BFI Archive and Screen Archive South East

 This project is supported by the BFI Film Audience Network as part of Changing Times: Shifting Ground.